FAQs: Registering to vote

 If you are registered to vote on Scilly and somewhere else:

-• you can vote in both locations in this police and crime commissioner election if your other address is not in the Devon and Cornwall police area;
+• you can vote in both locations for police and crime commissioner elections so long as the other location is not in the Devon and Cornwall police area

 10. I’m concerned about my name and address appearing on the electoral register for safety reasons.
 What can I do?